 You won’t find a five star all inclusive resort in Dominical but you will find hostels, lodges, hotels and vacation rentals.
 Camping on Dominical is also very popular, you can bring your own tent and find a spot on the beach.

 We stayed at Villas Rio Mar which was a 5 minute walk to town.
 It’s a full service hotel with a pool, restaurant and cabinas.
-For hostels, Piramys life Hostel and Cool Vibes are two good ones.
+For hostels, Cool Vibes is a good one.
 Hacienda Baru also has small rustic cabinas nearby.

 As for vacation rentals, Dominical has a ton of them, particularly luxury houses and mansions up in the mountains.
 You can find many of them on Airbnb and VRBO such as Villa Tucan Tango and Villa Paraiso.
 We have known some people who booked these luxury, ocean view mansions up in the mountains and flew there via helicopter!